 Expected Timetable

-First Yea r
+First Year

-F all: 506 Statistical Methods I (4 Hours)
+Fall: 506 Statistical Methods I (4 Hours)

 538 Intro to Clin-Comm Psych I (4 Hours)

 532 Intro to Clin-Comm Psych III (4 Hours)

 563 Res Methods: Clin/Comm Psych (4 Hours)

-574 Microskills & Professional Standards I (2 hours)

-575 Clinical/Community: Diversity (2 hours)
+593 Clinical-Community Diversity and Inclusion (2 hours)

 598CC Brownbag Seminar (0 hours)

-Select an academic curriculum advisor
+Select an academic advisor

 Select a research advisor

 Become involved in research

-S pring: 507 Statistical Methods II (4 Hours)
+Spring 507 Statistical Methods II (4 Hours)

 539 Intro to Clin-Comm Psych II (4 Hours)

 545 Intro to Clin-Comm Psych IV (4 Hours)

-563 Res Methods: Clin/Comm Psych (4 Hours)
+563 Res Methods: Clin-Comm Psych (4 Hours)

 574 Microskills & Professional Standards II (2 hours)

 590 Independent Research (3 hours)

-575 Clinical/Community: Diversity (2 hours)
+575 Clinical-Community: Diversity (2 hours)

 598CC Brownbag Seminar (0 hours)

-See Department Statistical Methods Requirement for details regarding other course sequences that will satisfy this requirement.
+\See Department Statistical Methods Requirement for details regarding other course sequences that will satisfy this requirement.

 The purpose of PSYC 590 in the Spring semester is to facilitate students' obtaining a significant amount of research experience in the first year.
 This work may grow out of designs developed in the introductory courses or research conducted during that year, but the student is free to explore new directions as well.
 By default, the 590 results in a paper suitable as a master's-level thesis proposal, although the student is free to change research advisors and is also free to pursue a master's-level research project different from that developed in the 590.
 Other alternatives for fulfilling the 590 requirement include the completion of a research project or a scholarly review paper.
-The exact form can and should be worked out with the advisor.
+The exact form can and should be worked out with the academic advisor.

-Enrollment in 598CC is required of all clinical-community students every semester.
+Enrollment in and attendance at 598CC is required of all clinical-community students every semester.
 Each student is expected to make at least two research presentations in 598CC during their residency in the graduate program.

-Second Year

-Fall: 546 Intervention & Assessment (Practicum) 598CC Clinical/Community Seminar Other courses to fulfill departmental requirements Continue master's-level independent research 567 Personality Assessment (or Spring, depending on when offered) OR 490 Measurement & Test Development (or Spring, depending on when offered) OR 595 Theories of Measurement I (or Spring, depending on when offered) Spring : 546 Intervention & Assessment (Practicum) - r @ 598CC Clinical/Community Seminar Other courses to fulfill departmental requirements Continue/complete master's-level independent research i i
+Second Year Fall: 546 Intervention & Assessment (Practicum) 598CC Clinical-Community Seminar Other courses to fulfill departmental requirements Continue master's-level independent research 567 Personality Assessment (or Spring, depending on when offered) OR 490 Measurement & Test Development (or Spring, depending on when offered) OR 595 Theories of Measurement I (or Spring, depending on when offered) Spring: 546 Intervention & Assessment (Practicum) 598CC Clinical-Community Seminar Other courses to fulfill departmental requirements Continue/complete master's-level independent research